wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.5 =
+*   Fixed bug where check for ical all day, but single day (shows up as day1 start, day 2 end) caused a problem with other dall day, but multi day - we lost the end date!

 = Version 2.5.4 =
 *   Added warnings about needing to use shortcodes only - replace the ":" with a space in your caledar page if you have not already done so.